 The icddr,b Dhaka hospital, publicly known as cholera hospital, has well established surveillance system for cholera including other enteric infections.
 It has been conducting hospital based systemic surveillance since 1979.
 People in and around Dhaka city suffering from diarrhea prefer getting treatment from icddr,b.
-Surveillance data revealed that the most common organism causing diarrheal diseases are: Rotavirus, cholera, the autumn and spring^{3, 4}.
-Among the existing 50 thanas in Dhaka city most of the cholera cases comes from Mohammadpur, Kotwali, Khilkhet, DakshinKhan, Tejgaon, Turag, Jatrabari, Badda, Uttara, Kamrangirchar, Sabujbagh, Lalbagh and Mirpur, (Table: 3).
+Surveillance data revealed that the most common organism causing diarrheal diseases are: Rotavirus, cholera, ETEC, shigella and others.
+Among the isolated pathogens, 18-20% of the total diarrheal cases are due to cholera (Figure: 2) which can increase up to 40% during the two seasonal peaks, in the autumn and spring^{3,4}.
+Among the existing 50 thanas in Dhaka city most of the cholera cases comes from.

+Mohammadpur, Kotwali, Khilkhet, DakshinKhan, Tejgaon, Turag, Jatrabari, Badda, Uttara, Kamrangirchar, Sabujbagh, Lalbagh and Mirpur, (Table: 3).